Pecunia-Labs/pecunia-evmos/README.md

 ## Smart Contracts and Zero-Knowledge Proof:

-The smart contracts are deployed on the Polygon Test and written in solidity.
+The smart contracts are deployed on the Evmos Test and written in solidity.
 Here is a description of 3 main smart contracts:

 1. HeirToken — An ERC721 token that provides an additional security layer and proof that a heir is entitled to receive assets.
 2. PecuniaLock — This is main smart contract responsible for registering the owner, reserving amounts to heir and withdraw signature